A CERN placement: Krishni's experience

 My advice for students considering a placement

-It is completely normal to feel under prepared, but at CERN, through the onboarding process and everyone ready to help, you get the chance to learn and deepen your understanding on the topic you choose to research into so don't feel that you are underprepared for a role.
+It is completely normal to feel underprepared.
+I had the chance to learn and deepen my understanding on the topic I chose to research, so don't feel that you are underprepared for a role."